You want smart political talk without the meltdowns?

 That's all they've got.

-And uh the uh the the fact that Winsome Sears had take this took this argument apart last night was very powerful, but that's not stopping the mob, the media from blaming race for the results in Virginia.
+And the fact that Winsom Sears had took this argument apart last night, it was very powerful, but that's not stopping the mob, the media, from blaming race for the results in Virginia.

-How do you then explain all of these all the minorities that won in Virginia on Tuesday night?
+How do you then explain all of these minorities that won in Virginia on Tuesday night?

-Makes no sense, but it doesn't change their their narrative, their lie, their playbook.
+Makes no sense, but it doesn't change their narrative, their lie, their playbook.

 That would actually take some real thought on their part, and they're not capable of it.

-The coronavirus or that the virus was a very close.
+The coronavirus or the virus, it was a very voters.

 I think that the real ominous thing is that critical race theory, which isn't real, turned the suburbs 15 points.

-We also see the enduring power of the culture wars, and the Republicans are better at playing this game because it's essentially white identity politics.
+Also, see the enduring power of the culture wars, and the Republicans are better at playing this game because it's essentially white identity politics that works for Republicans.

-CRT is in the latest line of school busing, cross-town busing, um, the welfare of Queens, you have it is in that same is in that same line.
+CRT is in the latest line of school busing, crosstown busing, the welfare of Queens.

-And you saw it in the in the results in Virginia.
+You have it's in that same line, and you saw it in the results in Virginia.

 So they just ignore it all.